 The first step is for you to define what you really want to achieve.
-Once you to the rest will be easier.
+Once you do the rest will be easier.
 The key is to start working on becoming a web developer as soon as possible.
-Putting it off will only delay you on your ultimate goal of becoming a developer.
+Putting it off will only delay you in your ultimate goal of becoming a developer.
 Identify which areas you need to be proficient in and the type of development that is interesting for you.

 2. Learn how to code

-If you are going to be successful in web development, then coding is a must.
+If you are going to be successful in web development, then the coding is a must.
 Coding is not an easy task but that doesn’t mean you can’t learn it.
 The good news is that there are so many online sources that will help you start coding without any charges.
 For example, you can use Codecademy.
 This platform offers interactive learning to beginners.